Adult Tantrums, Getting Ripped Off

 Here’s where an adult temper tantrum is useful.
 When it comes to your money – it’s important to know if you’re getting ‘ripped off’ or you’re getting value.
 I supposed that you could say that adult temper tantrum is ‘all in the eye of the beholder’.
 But let’s consider what this means and why it should make your blood boil, at least temporarily as a signal to protect your money.

 We were in Venice, in the tourist section of the City that falls behind St. Mark’s Square.
-Hunger pains took us over, so it was clear that we needed some ‘value’ to sooth our stomachs and keep our energy going to explore the raptures of this landmark destination.
+Hunger pains took us over, so it was clear that we needed some ‘value’ to soothe our stomachs and keep our energy going to explore the raptures of this landmark destination.

 We cruised the narrow cobblestone streets and breezed by an Italian waft of garlic that got our attention.
 The red and white checked table clothes looked pretty, and the woman at the restaurant door beckoned us in.
-In a quick decision we decided it looked like a good stop.
+In a quick decision, we decided it looked like a good stop.

 We sat down and ordered quickly, hunger foremost on our minds.
 Two bowls of vegetable soup, two glasses of house wine, and a side of spinach.
 Easy.